yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 categories: Topology
 tags: One-form N-Forms Tensor Topology
 keywords: one-form wedge-product dual-space tensor-product
-description: My interpretation on N-forms and tensors
+description: We are going to generalize the concept of vectors and one-forms to tensors and differential forms.
 status: Writing
 rss: false
 ---